 The combustion procedure is quite delicate, which is why a lot of things can affect how it works.
 A lot of power can be lost if the temperature of the combustion chamber is low, leading to low energy.
 If the temperature is very high, it can lead to what is called pre-ignition.

 This is why every vehicle manufacturer checks the right heat range for each vehicle without generalizing all with the same range.
-Therefore, it’s important you know this so that you don’t go with other heat range that isn’t meant for your car.
+Therefore, it’s important you know this so that you don’t go with other heat range that aren’t meant for your car.

 What Having Oil On Spark Plug Does To Your Engine?